bogdashamilenko/corruption/README.md

 # corruption
-Represents the chart of corruption to human development index
+Represents the interactive scatter chart of corruption to human development index.